emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 }
 ```

-To run the above query in the command line, use the [curl](https://curl.haxx.se/) command:
+To run the above query in the command line, use the curl command:

 ```bash
 curl -XPOST https://localhost:9200/_plugins/_sql -u 'admin:admin' -k -H 'Content-Type: application/json' -d '{"query": "SELECT * FROM my-index* LIMIT 50"}'
 ```

-You can specify the [response format](https://opensearch.org/docs/latest/search-plugins/sql/response-formats) as JDBC, standard Enegry Logserver JSON, CSV, or raw.
+You can specify the [response format](#response-formats) as JDBC, standard ITRS Log Analytics JSON, CSV, or raw.
 By default, queries return data in JDBC format.
 The following query sets the format to JSON:

 ```json
 POST _plugins/_sql?format=json